Danangjoyoo/SimpleMarketplace/README.md

 ---

+## Docker Environment Details
+- Database : MySQL
+- Backend : Ubuntu:20.04 (simulated as an AWS EC2 ubuntu)
+- Frontend : Ubuntu:20.04 (simulated as an AWS EC2 ubuntu)
+- Storage : Ubuntu:20.04 (simulated as an AWS EC2 ubuntu)

+---
 ## How to serve
 1. Make sure you have docker installed in your machine
 2. Make sure your docker has docker-compose plugin